kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 The next goal was to setup a local Dynamodb.
 I created a schema to build a table named, "cruddur-messages", seeded it with mock data, then scanned it to check that the database displayed the data and was functioning properly.

 #### Implemented conversations
-First, I created a library for DynamoDB and stored in a newly created file backend-flask/lib/ddb.py. [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/requirements.txt) and running ``` pip intall -r requirments.txt .``` Additionally, I added this to the [gitpod.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/.gitpod.yml) file with the name "flask" so that this installation would be automatted for future Gitpod workspaces spin ups.
+First, I created a library for DynamoDB and stored in a newly created file backend-flask/lib/ddb.py. [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/requirements.txt) and running ``` pip intall -r requirments.txt .``` Additionally, I added this to the [gitpod.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/.gitpod.yml) file with the name "flask" so that this installation would be automatted for future Gitpod workspace spin ups.

 The next goal was to setup a local Dynamodb.
+I did so by:
+* Created a schema to build a table "cruddur-messages"
+* Updated ```backend-flask/db/seed.sql``` with mock data for an actual production AWS Cognito account.
-I created a schema to build a table "cruddur-messages", seeded it with mock data, then scanned it to check that the database displayed the data and was functioning properly.
+* Scanned it to check that the database displayed the data and was functioning properly.

 #### Implemented access Pattern B
 Reference the AWS console in Fig 1.